Main disadvantages of a corporate wiki

 Inefficient employee onboarding

 If you send your new employees out in the wild of a wiki, they will probably end up overwhelmed by the lack of structure.
 A wiki is great for discovery but might not play its best role when it comes to ease your employee onboarding.
 You'll need to be able to direct them quickly to the right content and if necessary restrict their access to it.
+And there's where our onboarding checklists.

 No separation of private vs. public information

 Every user of a classic wiki will have access to all the content within it.
 You won't be able to create different types of users.
 Every bit of information will be available to everyone.
+There is no option to create a private wiki.

 You might have to create different platforms to separate private and public information.
 You won't be able to centralize all your company information in a single place.